-VI.A.2.a).(1).(a)

-This information must be available to fellows, faculty members, other members of the health care team, and patients.
-(Core)

-VI.A.2.a).(1).(b)

-Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
-(Core)
+VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients. ^(Core) VI.A.2.a).(1).(b) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care. ^(Core) VI.A.2.b) Supervision may be exercised through a variety of methods.

-VI.A.2.b)

-Supervision may be exercised through a variety of methods.
 For many aspects of patient care, the supervising physician may be a more advanced fellow.
 Other portions of care provided by the fellow can be adequately supervised by the appropriate availability of the supervising faculty member or fellow, either on site or by means of telecommunication technology.
 Some activities require the physical presence of the supervising faculty member.
-In some circumstances, supervision may include post-hoc review of fellow-delivered care with feedback.

-Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
-Supervision is also contextual.
-There is tremendous diversity of fellow patient interactions, education and training locations, and fellow skills and abilities even at the same level of the educational program.
-The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
-All fellows have a level of supervision commensurate with their level of autonomy in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious adverse events, or other pertinent variables.
+In some circumstances, supervision may include post-hoc review of fellow-delivered care with feedback. high-quality teaching.
+Su fellow patient interaction abilities even at the same is expected to evolve pro same patient condition o commensurate with their be enhanced based on fa Appropriate supervision is essential for patient safety and pervision is also contextual.
+There is tremendous diversity of s, education and training locations, and fellow skills and e level of the educational program.
+The degree of supervision ogressively as a fellow gains more experience, even with the r procedure.
+All fellows have a level of supervision level of autonomy in practice; this level of supervision may actors such as patient safety, complexity, acuity, urgency, risk s, or other pertinent variables.

 VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required.
-(Core) VI.A.2.c) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction.
-(Core) VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
-(Core) VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
-(Core)
+Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required. ^(Core) VI.A.2.c) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: ^(Core) VI.A.2.c).(1) Direct Supervision: